-- · Children and adults - Relapsed or refractory B-cell acute lymphoblastic leukemia attaining CR prior to transplant - OR - MRD+ B-cell acute lymphoblastic leukemia treated with blinatumomab as MRD-directed therapy remaining in CR prior to transplant - Transplant-enabling last line of therapy is blinatumomab (BL) only, blinatumomab combined with other agents, or non-blinatumomab based therapies (N-BL) (categorized as SOC chemotherapy (N-BL SOC) +/- tyrosine kinase inhibitors or novel therapies: inotuzumab ozogamicin, tisagenlecleucel, axicabtagene ciloleucel (N-BL novel)) - Patients may have prior exposure to blinatumomab, inotuzumab ozogamicin, or CAR T-cell therapies (tisagenlecleucel, axicabtagene ciloleucel), tyrosine kinase inhibitors, off-label use of PD1 inhibitors (such as pembrolizumab and nivolumab) prior to their last transplant enabling therapy
+MRD+ B-cell acute lymphoblastic leukemia treated with blinatumomab as MRD-directed therapy remaining in CR prior to transplant

+- Transplant-enabling last line of therapy is blinatumomab (BL) only, blinatumomab combined with other agents, or non-blinatumomab based therapies (N-BL) (categorized as SOC chemotherapy (N-BL SOC) +/- tyrosine kinase inhibitors or novel therapies: inotuzumab ozogamicin, tisagenlecleucel, axicabtagene ciloleucel (N-BL novel))

+- Patients may have prior exposure to blinatumomab, inotuzumab ozogamicin, or CAR T-cell therapies (tisagenlecleucel, axicabtagene ciloleucel), tyrosine kinase inhibitors, off-label use of PD1 inhibitors (such as pembrolizumab and nivolumab) prior to their last transplant enabling therapy

-Follow-up
+- Follow-up

 - Patients index date will be on day of HSCT.
 From day of HSCT, patients will have follow-up for a minimum of 100 days, except patients with a death event prior to 100 days.
-Patients will be censored at last follow-up if still alive. - End date for database cutoff would be Q3 2024.
-Patients may be identified as eligible to be included in the study if patient could have been at-risk up to 100-days before database end date of September 8, 2022.
-Last date a patient can be eligible to be included in the study is if the date of transplant is May 31 2022 (potential for minimum of 3-years for follow-up).
+Patients will be censored at last follow-up if still alive.

+- Projected study time is 12 years.
+End date for database cutoff would be June 2029.
+Patients may be identified as eligible to be included in the study if patient could have been at-risk up to 100-days before database end date of September 30, 2024.
+Last date a patient can be eligible to be included in the study is if the date of transplant is June 22, 2024 (potential for minimum of 5 years for follow-up).

-Variables
+- Variables

 - Outcome Variable(s)

-- Primary objectives:
+- o Primary objectives:

 - 100-day mortality after HSCT

 - Graft versus host disease after HSCT

 - Acute

 - Chronic

 - Secondary objectives:

-- 3-year overall survival (OS) after HSCT
+- 5-year overall survival (OS) after HSCT

 - Leukemia free survival (LFS) after HSCT

 - Death

 - Relapse

 - Incidence of veno-occlusive disease/sinusoidal obstructive syndrome after HSCT

 - Incidence of new malignancies after HSCT

 - Incidence of relapse after HSCT

 - Incidence of TRM

 - Death without relapse

 - Incidence of GVHD by severity (Grades 1, 2, 3, 4 for acute GVHD; Score 1, 2, 3 for chronic GVHD)

 - Incidence of early (< 100 days) infections

 - Incidence of persistent post-transplant B-cell depletion (CD19+ B-cell counts below age-specific normal range at 6 months, 1 year, and 2-years

 - Exploratory objectives:

 - Describe causes of death

 - Site of graft versus host disease after HSCT

-- · Site: Skin, GI, liver
+- Site: Skin, GI, liver

 - Exposure Variable(s)

 - Blinatumomab only or combined with other agents

 - Non-Blinatumomab (categorized into SOC or novel therapy)

 - Other Covariate(s)